Teddy bears and plush stuffed animals are a cornerstone of most childhood beds and bedrooms.

 Even though it’s inadvisable to share a bed with a dog, many people do that too.
 Embracing the power of touch makes us feel more comfortable and secure.

-This is particularly important while we’re sleeping, as we’re never more vulnerable than at this point.
-Just because you happen to sleep alone, it does not mean that you should be denied a feeling of sanctuary and protection.
+This is particularly important while we sleep, as we’re never more vulnerable.
+Just because you happen to sleep alone doesn’t mean you should be denied a feeling of sanctuary and protection.

-Many adults take great pleasure in sharing their beds with such an object.
-That’s fine, as long as you do not grow so dependent on a teddy that it harms your relationship with living people.
+Many adults take pleasure in sharing their beds with such an object.
+That’s okay, as long as you don’t grow so dependent on a teddy that it harms your relationship with people.

 Nostalgia and Memory